Resource Center

 Yes, it’s a legal requirement.
 Failure to comply with the California Labor Code and DLSE guidelines on travel time pay can result in legal actions, including penalties and back pay.

-How Much is Travel Pay in California?
+How much is travel pay in California?

 In California, the rate for travel time pay is typically calculated at the employee’s regular rate of pay.
 But, in some cases, both sides may agree to a different rate for travel time before the travel takes place.
 The rate must be at least the minimum wage.